ag-gipp/18CicmWikidata/main.md

 That way, we connect both worlds Wikidata and OpenMath.
 Instead of mixing content symbols from Wikidata and OpenMath, one can now create a redirect sevice that redirects traditional MathML and OpenMath Ids such as `<plus>` which corresponds to `arith1#plus` with the associated Wikidata entry.
 Table \ref{tb1} list 50 of those connections.

+#Conclusions and Future Works

+In this paper, we presented a collection of Wikidata entries and developed an alternative to the standard openmath content dictionary group.
+By doing so canonical symbols in MathML can be linked to